-Whenever a second-class city or town has had public works performed by city crew labor in any budget period up to the maximum permitted amount for that budget period, all remaining public works within that budget period shall be done by contract pursuant to public notice and call for competitive bids.
-All such contracts shall be let at public bidding upon publication of notice calling for sealed bids upon the work.
-The notice shall be published in the official newspaper, or a newspaper of general circulation most likely to bring responsive bids, at least ((thirteen)) 13 days prior to the last date upon which bids will be received.
-The notice shall generally state the nature of the work to be done that plans and specifications therefore shall then be on file in the city or town hall for public inspections, and require that bids be sealed and filed with the council or commission within the time specified therein.
+Whenever a second-class city or town has had public works performed by city crew labor in any budget period up to the maximum permitted amount under this subsection for that budget period, all remaining public works within that budget period must be done pursuant to public notice and call for competitive bids.
+All such contracts shall be let at public bidding upon publication of notice calling for sealed bids pursuant to the appropriate statute .
+The notice shall be published in the of cial newspaper, or a newspaper of general circulation most likely to bring responsive bids, at least ((thirteen)) 13 days prior to the last date upon which bids will be received.
+The notice shall generally state the nature of the work to be done that plans and speci cations therefore shall then be on ${i}$ le in the city or town hall for public inspections, and require that bids be sealed and ${i}$ led with the council or commission within the time speci ed therein.

 (Continuation with the rest of Sec.
-2 unchanged .....)
+2 unchanged $\tilde{N} \tilde{N}$ )